 - 1. The Final Limit switches must be installed in the safety string.
 Place the Final switches after the UET and DET switches above (top terminal) and below (bottom terminal) Door Zone Magnets. - 2.
-The Finals should be installed with a minimum run distance of 3" from when the Normal Limit is flagged. - 3.
+The Finals should be installed with a minimum run distance of 3" from when the terminal DZ magnet Normal Limit is flagged at the bottom edge of the magnet. - 3.
 Refer to the Final Switch Placement illustrations on the following pages for tape or beam installations.